 |SAT Reading 25th||670|

 |SAT Math 25th||620|

 |SAT Reading 75th||740|

 |SAT Composite 75th||1500|

 What are the SAT requirements for students to be admitted to Lawrence University?

 Lawrence University typically requires applicants to be in the top 13 percent of SAT test takers.
 The school consistently takes SAT composite scores down to 1290 on a 1600 scale, below which admission should be considered a reach.
 We estimate some students could be accepted with SAT's as low as 1180.
 The estimated average SAT composite for admitted freshman is 1400 out of 1600.
+The school ranks #2 in Wisconsin for highest average SAT composite score.
 28 percent of applicants submit SAT scores to the school.
 Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.

 |SAT Score (1600 scale)||Competitiveness||Admission Chances|